como-configurar-raspberry-pi-sin-monitor-ni-teclado

-In general, in a Headless configuration, we aim to enable SSH and set up connectivity.
-With this, we will be able to access the Raspberry Pi via SSH and perform the rest of the configurations.
-Optionally, we can enable VNC and access via remote desktop.
-Fortunately, Raspbian has a couple of “tricks” that allow Headless configuration from the first boot.
-Let’s see the configuration process starting from an empty SD card.
+In general, in a headless setup we aim to create the user, enable SSH, and configure connectivity.
+With this we will be able to access the Raspberry Pi through SSH and perform the rest of the adjustments.

 Enable SSH